 Our work coincides with the University of Findlay's Diversity Statement that states, “as part of our commitment to achieve excellence, the University of Findlay values and actively promotes a welcoming and supportive environment that honors the many aspects of diversity.
 We aspire to foster acceptance of, respect for, and appreciation of all persons in our campus community.
 We celebrate our commonalities and unique differences, and we acknowledge that diversity broadens learning, stimulates creativity, promotes the exchange of ideas, and prepares our students for meaningful lives and productive careers."

-The Title IX team is made up of one coordinator, two deputies, seven investigators and an entire education and prevention committee.
+The Title IX team is made up of one coordinator, two deputies, five investigators and an entire education and prevention committee.
 All of these individuals are committed to ending sex discrimination, sexual harassment, sexual violence and other forms of sexual misconduct.
 All team members are highly trained and are committed to eliminating, preventing, and addressing all instances of prohibited conduct under Title IX.

 Title IX of the Education Amendments of 1972 is a federal law that states: “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."